sedexch/sedexch.github.io/docs/client-container-v6/basic-concepts.md

 <a name="Mapped_Network_Ports"></a>
-### Mapped Network Ports
+### Published Network Ports

 !!! info "Network Port Mapping"

-    Containers can publish network services to the outside via network ports.
-When creating a container, free external network ports must be mapped to the fixed internal network ports.
+    By default, when you create or run a container, it does not publish any of its internal network ports to the outside world.
+To make a port available to services outside of Docker, use the `--publish` option.
+This maps a container port via a free port on the Docker host to the outside world.

 The following diagram once again shows the components of the sedex client Docker container.
 This time, however, we see which processes of the sedex client are running inside the container and under which network ports they can be reached internally.